Russell-Ryan/pyLINEAR/notebooks/README.md

 | 4  | ```pylinear_composite.ipynb``` | Simulate and Extract composite sources. |
 | 5  | ```pylinear_wfc3ir_data.ipynb``` | Extract real WFC3/IR observations in G102. |

+However please see my notebook prepared for the *astrogrism* sprint by STScI:
+[https://github.com/spacetelescope/astrogrism_sandbox/tree/contamination_notebook/contaminate/contamination.ipynb](https://github.com/spacetelescope/astrogrism_sandbox/tree/contamination_notebook/contaminate/contamination.ipynb) for a demonstration of how ```shapely.Polygon``` can be used to quickly identify pixels that belong to multiple sources.

 ## Requirements